ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 vSphere HA provides availability of the RiskForesight instance and for business resiliency.
 For image-level backups of the VM, configure and store them in the recovery region of the Veeam Repository server.
 Configure a Veeam backup copy job to copy the backup to the protected site so you can provide an off-site copy of the backup.

-If you are using Caveonix RiskForesight to manage compliance and cyberrisk of the workload VMs, review the scaling of the RiskForesight instance.
+If you are using Caveonix RiskForesight to manage the compliance and cyberrisk of the workload VMs, review the scaling of the RiskForesight instance.
 Replace the all-in-one deployment with the appropriate deployment to match the availability and retention requirements.
 For more information, see [Deployment models for Caveonix RiskForesight](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix-deploy).

 ## VMware Aria Operations for Logs
 {: #vrw-dualregion-design-vrli}

-The {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads automation deploys a VMware Aria Operations for Logs environment that consists of four appliances with an integrated load balancer in each of the two regions.
+The {{site.data.keyword.rw}} automation deploys a VMware Aria Operations for Logs environment that consists of four appliances with an integrated load balancer in each of the two regions.
 For more information, see [VMware Aria Operations for Logs](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-vrli).

 In the dual region design, each region is configured to forward log information to the VMware Aria Operations for Logs instance in the other region.
 Due to this forwarding configuration, either of the VMware Aria Operations for Logs clusters can be used to query the available logs from either of the regions.
 As a result, failover configuration is not required for the VMware Aria Operations for Logs clusters, and each cluster remains associated with the region in which it was deployed.
 This approach minimizes failover configuration in a DR invocation.